 Homemade dog foods

-Puppies should be fed a high-quality, brand-name puppy food.
-Limit people food intake, because it results in vitamin and mineral imbalances, bone and teeth problems and may cause bad eating habits and fat dogs.
-Clean, fresh water should be available at all times, and be sure to wash food and water dishes often.
+Puppies should be fed high-quality, brand-name puppy food.
+Limit people’s food intake, because it results in vitamin and mineral imbalances, bone and teeth problems and may cause bad eating habits and fat dogs.
+Clean, fresh water should be available at all times and be sure to wash food and water dishes often.

 Dental benefits: Since small breeds are more likely to experience oral health problems because of their longer life span, it’s important to use a food source that helps maintain good oral hygiene.
 Some specially formulated premium nutrition can help reduce tartar buildup, thereby improving the overall oral health of your dog.
 Reducing tartar reduces the opportunity of gum disease and helps maintain your dog’s fresh breath.

 Immune system: Since small dogs typically have a longer life span, strong immune support is particularly critical.
 Antioxidants including Vitamin E are key nutrients to help keep a small breed’s immune system healthy.
 When comparing dog foods, look for beta-carotene, an antioxidant that can help rejuvenate an older dog’s immune system—particularly appropriate given a small breed’s longer life span.

 Taste: In terms of taste, first look for a diet with concentrated nutrition from high levels of animal-based fat and protein, which tends to improve the flavor for the dog.
 Also look for a reduced-size kibble, which can improve the overall eating experience.

 A complete and balanced food specifically designed for a small breed dog will help ensure your dachshund is always at his best, from puppy to the mature dog-citizen.

 Determining how much food to give your dachshund

 Dogs will probably eat as much food as they’re given.
 It’s part of their natural wild instincts to consume all the food they can at any one time because they never knew when the next meal would come.